theganyo/lua2go/README.md

     local result = lua2go.ToGo(example.add(1, 1))
     ```

+6. Run your app:

+    `luajit myapp.lua`

-6. Bask in the glory of all that you've accomplished!
+7. Bask in the glory of all that you've accomplished!

 BTW: If you want to run some nginx benchmarks, go [here](./benchmark) and have at it!